Engelandvaarders and Refugees:

 to Enys House, the Dutch Naval College near Penryn, Cornwall, for

 officer training.
-For reasons unknown he was posted to the Dutch East
+He was posted to the Dutch East

 Indies and arrived at Morokrembangan, the naval air station at